SIM cards for GNSS receivers

 • Static IP's can be assigned as needed for $0.30 per day (not needed with iGage or CHC equipment for Base Rover network connections)

-How much data will my receiver use?
+How much data will my receiver use on Simbase?

 A highest data use scenario is a fully enabled network base broadcasting RTCM3.3 MSM4 tracking 35 satellites.
 This configuration will transfer ~750 bytes of correction data per second: